jaroet/JaRoet-Outliner/README.md

 And the results blew my mind.
 Within a half an hour I had a working **Workflowy**, **Dynalist**, **Logseq** alternative without the need to install anything!

 ## Installation
 As mentioned, no installation is needed to run it locally.
 Just a somewhat up-to-date browser (it is wise to have that up-to-date anyway) and a folder to copy the files to.
+I have tested this on ChromeOS and Windows 11.

 Unzip the ZIP file in any location you want.
 Create a folder first as the ZIP file has only 3 files in it.